huuff/exobrain/computer-technology/virtualization/hypervisor.md

 * Coordinating access to these resources by several machines
 * Imposing limits on these resources

-And actually many more virtual machine management features.
+And many more virtual machine management features.

+## Other names
+* These are usually also called *Virtual Machine Monitors (VMM)*.
+Perhaps that's even more commonly used.